rust-lang/rust-forge/toolstate.md

 ## Updating the toolstate repository

-Updating the [toolstate repository][toolstate] happens in two steps: when CI runs on the `auto` branch (where bors moves a PR to test if it is good for integration), the "tool" runners for the individual platforms (at the time of writing, Linux and Windows) each submit a JSON file to the repository recording
+Updating the [toolstate repository] happens in two steps: when CI runs on the `auto` branch (where bors moves a PR to test if it is good for integration), the "tool" runners for the individual platforms (at the time of writing, Linux and Windows) each submit a JSON file to the repository recording